Curtis Flowers: Second U.S. Supreme Court ruling

-New evidence uncovered during the In the Dark investigation was used by Flowers' lawyers to attempt to get his conviction overturned by the U.S. Supreme Court.
+New evidence uncovered during the In the Dark investigation was used by Flowers's lawyers to attempt to get his conviction overturned by the U.S. Supreme Court.
 A petition for a writ of certiorari was filed, seeking review of the Mississippi Supreme Court's application of Batson v.
 Kentucky.
 The U.S. Supreme Court granted the writ on November 2, 2018.

 The court heard oral argument on March 20, 2019.
 Amicus briefs on behalf of Flowers were filed by the Magnolia Bar Association, the Mississippi Center for Justice, and Innocence Project New Orleans.
-On June 21, 2019, the U.S. Supreme Court overturned Flowers' sixth conviction with a vote of 7–2 in Flowers v.
+On June 21, 2019, the U.S. Supreme Court overturned Flowers's sixth conviction with a vote of 7–2 in Flowers v.
 Mississippi.
-The Supreme Court's decision was made based on the argument that the prosecutor, Doug Evans, had committed a Batson violation by striking all but one prospective black juror in Flowers' sixth trial.
+The Supreme Court's decision was made based on the argument that the prosecutor, Doug Evans, had committed a Batson violation by striking all but one prospective black juror in Flowers's sixth trial.
 Justice Brett Kavanaugh wrote the majority decision: "The state's relentless, determined effort to rid the jury of black individuals strongly suggests that the state wanted to try Flowers before a jury with as few black jurors as possible, and ideally before an all-white jury.
 We cannot ignore that history."

 Justices Neil Gorsuch and Clarence Thomas dissented from the Court's decision.

 The Washington Post described Evans as conducting "a prosecutorial pursuit that may be without parallel".
 In total in the six trials, Evans had used 41 of 42 challenges to exclude African Americans from the juries.